bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:53 PM CT, May 19</p>
+<p class="updated_time"> Latest data: 05:31 PM CT, May 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 2° **warmer** than yesterday.
+Today's high is 80°, which is 3° **warmer** than yesterday.
 Tomorrow is expected to be 9° *colder* than today.

 Currently:

-- 78°
+- 77°
-- Mostly Cloudy
+- Partly Cloudy
 - 69% humidity
-- 12 mph wind
+- 10 mph wind
-- 76% cloud cover
+- 54% cloud cover
 - 34 AQI 🟩
-- 0.02 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>